Submissions

 • Sub-headings should be left aligned, in sentence case and in bold

-The title page should only contain the following:
+All manuscripts must include a title page, which should contain the following:

-• Title in 12 point, title case, i.e., capitalise major words, use lowercase for minor words (short conjunctions, articles, prepositions) and bold
+• The title in title case, i.e., capitalise major words, use lowercase for minor words (short conjunctions, articles, prepositions) and bold

 • Running Heading (no longer than 50 characters)